xdbdilab/CSAT/README.md

 # Usage

-To run CDAT, users need to prepare before the evaluation and then run the script `main.py`.
+To run CSAT, users need to prepare before the evaluation and then run the script `main.py`.
 For details, users can refer to the experimental setup of __sqlite__ (__TargetSystem__), including the following:

 - Create folders: __TargetSystem__ /data/